-Debbie Fier brings over 25 years of experience to her life as a performing vocalist, drummer, pianist, composer, percussionist and teacher.
-She has performed internationally throughout England and in Berlin, Germany and throughout the U.S., in venues including Festival at the Lake in Oakland, CA, the Michigan Women’s Music Festival, Singing For Our Lives, a 24-hour New Years’ chanting celebration created by Bobby McFerrin, and Sistahs Steppin’ in Pride (Oakland, ’04).
+Debbie Fier brings over 35 years of experience to her life as a performing vocalist, drummer, pianist, composer, percussionist and teacher.
+She has performed internationally throughout England and in Berlin, Germany as well as throughout the U.S.

-Her original compositions are available on three recordings — In Your Hands, Firelight, and her most recent, Coming Home.
+Her original compositions are available on four recordings — In Your Hands, Firelight, and her most recent, Waterways.

-Debbie has spent over 20 years exploring voice in many different contexts, including western/classical vocal technique, theory, ear training, improvisation, jazz, chanting and Indian raga singing.
-Debbie studied jazz piano with the legendary pianist and master musician, Mary Lou Williams, in the early 1980's.
-She has studied numerous drum and dance styles for over 25 years — Middle Eastern, Afro-Cuban and African, has taught drumming to individuals and groups, and has led many, diverse community drumming circles.
-Debbie spent years learning Hatha, Iyengar and Kundalini yoga and has practiced “Way of Joy” Chi Kung (movement meditation) for 15 years.
-She has had extensive training in psychology, counseling and various forms and styles of meditation.
-In the past 5 years, she has found a home at Kehilla Community Synagogue
+Debbie has spent over 25 years exploring voice in many different contexts including western/classical vocal technique, music theory, ear training, improvisation, jazz, chanting and Indian raga singing.
+She spent years as a mentor teacher in the Institute of Music, Health and Education, helping students learn how to use music and the voice for overall health.
+She studied piano with the legendary pianist and master musician, Mary Lou Williams in the early 1980's.
+She has studied numerous drum and dance styles for over 35 years, including Middle Eastern, N. African, West African, and Afro-Cuban.
+She teaches drumming, body percussion and rhythm to children and adults, encouraging everyone to find their individual and authentic voice through music.
+She includes yoga, chi kung and meditation in her classes and workshops to encourage participants to experience body-centered learning.
+In the past 15 years, she has found a home at Kehilla Community Synagogue